-5.10 Income tax
+5.9 Income tax

 The Company is subject to tax laws of Nepal.
 Income Taxes have been calculated as per the provisions of the Income Tax Act, 2058.
 Deferred tax is recorded on temporary differences between the tax bases of assets and liabilities and their carrying amounts, at the rates that have been enacted or substantively enacted at the reporting date.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable profits during the periods in which those temporary differences and tax law carry-forwards become deductible.
-The Bank considers the expected reversal of deferred tax liabilities and projected future taxable income making this assessment.
-The amount of the deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced.
+The Bank considers the expected reversal of deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced.